goudreinette/blog/_src/posts/2017-04-20-writing-a-lisp-string-interpolation.md

     Tags: Lisp, Haskell

 String interpolation is one of my favorite language features.
 Compared to manual concatenation, it makes it much easier to visualize the resulting string.
 It's also fairly trivial to implement.
-Thus, I thought it would be a nice experiment to add to [my Lisp](http://reinvanderwoerd.nl/blog/2017/03/18/writing-a-lisp/).
+I thought it would be a nice addition to [my Lisp](http://reinvanderwoerd.nl/blog/2017/03/18/writing-a-lisp/).

 <!-- more -->